FuzzyLitchi/FuzzyLitchi.github.io/20kB_over_20cm/index.md

 $ nc 192.168.0.54 1337 < data_to_send
 # you have to press ^C to quit the transfer on either end.
 Netcat doesn't do that by itself.
 ```
 This requires being on the same network, knowing the recipient's ip address, both having netcat and probably bash (or some other shell that supports redirecting output to a file).
 You also need to both be massive nerds.
 This works well with hackers.
 It's not encrypted, but the traffic also doesn't go very far.
 Privacy wise I would say this is better than email.
 Usually the data isn't stored in some third computer (like the cloud) either, which is nice.
-It

 If only one of you is a huge nerd, you can try this.
 ```bash